City ends negotiations on planned redevelopment of Evans-Fintube property

 Following an extensive public-engagement process, a 15-member review committee selected Team Alchemy in May 2022 to develop the 9-acre site.

-The proposal envisioned a multi-phase construction schedule that would begin with an extensive overhaul of the historic Oklahoma Iron Works Building, which is on the National Register of Historic Places.
+The proposal envisioned a multi-phase construction schedule that would begin with an extensive overhaul of the old Oklahoma Iron Works building, which is on the National Register of Historic Places.

 Plans called for the revamped structure to include retail, dining, a brewery, studio space and co-working space.

-Phase 2 construction was to be highlighted by The Beacon, a 42-story, mixed-use structure.
+Phase 2 of the construction was to be highlighted by The Beacon, a 42-story mixed-use structure.
 As proposed, the building could include rooftop dining, a hotel, a performance theater, studio space, first-floor retail and mixed-income multifamily housing.